What Happens When You Pull A Muscle?

 How Do You Know If You Pulled A Muscle?

-The symptoms of a pulled muscle you experience will differ depending on the severity of the strain.
+The symptoms of a pulled muscle will differ depending on the severity of the strain.

-You will probably notice tenderness or pain and that your range of motion is now limited.
+You will probably notice varying degrees of tenderness or pain as well as limited range of motion.

-Redness and bruising could also occur, along with swelling and muscle spasms.
+Redness and bruising might also occur, along with swelling and muscle spasms.

 Muscle weakness is also a sign that you might have pulled something.